zapier/visual-builder/docs/_partners/integration-examples.md

 Consider also including a human-friendly date for the response completion and any other selected dates from the form.

-#### File Attachments
+#### File attachments

 If users can attach files to form responses, include those in the response data as well.
 Zapier can request the full file via [file dehydration](https://zapier.github.io/zapier-platform-cli/#file-dehydration), or your app can return a URL for the file.

-### Technical Configuration
+### Technical configuration

-#### REST Hooks
+#### REST hooks

-If possible, use [REST Hooks](https://platform.zapier.com/docs/triggers#rest-hook-trigger) for your trigger, as they will send new form entries to Zapier as soon as the form is filled out.
+If possible, use [REST hooks](https://platform.zapier.com/docs/triggers#rest-hook-trigger) for your trigger, as they will send new form entries to Zapier as soon as the form is filled out.
 If you have a lot of form entries in a short space of time, webhooks can make your integration more robust, as with polling, there is a chance the number of new entries will exceed your page size of polling results.
 Additionally, with REST hooks, Zapier won't repeatedly poll your API to check for new responses.

 The format of the key/values in a hook should match the format for a polling URL item.